dillonmabry/youtube-sentiment-helper/README.md

 ## Traditional ML Model Creation

-*Why did you use Twitter sentiment as training?*
+*Why use Twitter sentiment as training?*

 Twitter comments/replies/tweets are the closest existing training set to Youtube comments that are the simplest to setup.
 A deep autoencoder could be used to generate comments for a larger dataset (over 100k) with Youtube-esque comments but then the reliability of classifying the data would be very tricky.